robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 As if returning to the static web were not retro enough, [Markdown][], [Sublime][], [WriteMonkey][] and [vim][] have returned us all to an age when word processing was done on a terminal and not a bloated, ugly word processor.
-Just like before we markup special emphasis as easily as we type other words and live with it appearing in-line, then we tweak the presentation of the whole hot mess with CSS beyond our dreams back then.
+The terminals just got [cooler][].
+Just like before, we markup special emphasis as easily as we type other words and live with it appearing in-line, then we tweak the presentation of the whole hot mess with CSS beyond our dreams back then.
 No more, "Oh, was that an H2, damn I missed it" like you get with incompatible Microsoft Word docs.

 ### You can always add dynamic later